google/slowjam/README.md

 ## Real World Example

 SlowJam was built to make [minikube](http://minikube.sigs.k8s.io/) go faster.
-Here's how we did it:

-(TBD)
+Here's an example PR to integrate SlowJam analysis into minikube: https://github.com/kubernetes/minikube/pull/8329

+What we were able to discover with SlowJam were:

+* Things which we expected to be fast (<1s) were slow (10s)
+* Things which could obviously be run in parallel were not

+In all, we were able to speed minikube start up by about 3X by using SlowJam to analyze what it was waiting on.